 Receiving an order from a large, influential brand is an exciting moment for any business but fulfilling that order when you lack available funds is both frustrating and daunting.
 If you are unable to secure suitable credit terms with your supplier, trade finance advances funds and pays the supplier directly on your behalf.
-Essentially, trade finance gives you the funds you need to pay both local and overseas suppliers before you have received payment from your customers.
+Essentially, as a definition, trade finance gives you the funds you need to pay both local and overseas suppliers before you have received payment from your customers.

 Most exporters require importers to pay for goods before they are shipped but many buyers are reluctant to release the payment without proof of despatch or delivery.
 Having to pay upfront causes potential cashflow issues and increases the risks for the parties involved.
 However, with a confirmed order of goods, such as a purchase order from a customer, alternative lending providers can hasten the speed of the sale, mitigate the risks involved in the transaction and provide an advance on the goods.